JoaoCostaIFG/LAIG/TP2/README.md

   - Extra interface controls for better debugging: show/hide vertexes' normals and show/hide light objects.
   - Cameras reset to initial position upon switching between them.
-  - Default texture that is applied when no texture is applied and one is requested.
+  - Default texture that is applied when an object references an undefined texture.
-  - Sprite sheets are bound to a different _uSampler_, which allows an object to show its texture on the transparent spots of the sprite.
-This helps simulate transparency by using the parents texture when **null** is used.
+  - Sprite sheets (including text) can have transparent parts.

 ---